Cosmic-AJ/SQL/README.md

 # SQL
-It includes all the concepts available in SQL.
+It covers all the concepts available in relational database management system using MySQL